So This Is Love? (film)

-So This is Love? is a 1928 silent film directed by Frank Capra.
+So This is Love? is a 1928 American silent film directed by Frank Capra.
 It was produced by Harry Cohn for Columbia Pictures.

 Plot

-Jerry McGuire (William Collier Jr.) is a dress designer who is tired of being looked upon as a wimp.
-He begins secretly training as a boxer to take on Spike Mullins (Johnnie Walker) and win the affections of store clerk Hilda Jensen (Shirley Mason).
+Jerry McGuire is a dress designer who is tired of being looked upon as a wimp.
+He begins secretly training as a boxer to take on Spike Mullins and win the affections of store clerk Hilda Jensen.